MariferVL/fullstack-foundations/README.md

-# Frontend Foundations
+# Fullstack Foundations

-**A curated collection of microprojects to revisit and reinforce core frontend concepts — with real-world fintech context.**
+**A curated collection of microprojects to revisit and reinforce core fullstack concepts — with real-world context.**

 ---

 ## 🎯 Purpose

-This repository is designed as a personal learning base and a public resource for anyone starting their journey in frontend development.
+This repository is designed as a personal learning base and a public resource for anyone starting their journey in fullstack development.
 Each project focuses on a specific HTML, CSS, or JavaScript concept, implemented through small, standalone exercises inspired by fintech scenarios — making the learning process both practical and relevant.

 Whether you're reviewing fundamentals, onboarding new developers, or mentoring beginners, this repo offers a structured and contextualized way to explore the building blocks of the web.